 Are You Taking or Making Profits?

 The goal of any successful business strategy is to create long-term profitability.
 However, organizations must often decide between “taking profits” or “making profits” when considering their strategy.
 Taking profits includes short-term decisions that inflate profitability by cost cutting.
 Reluctant spending or halted spending establishes the illusion of increased profits—examples include delaying turnarounds and changing inventory levels.
 Making profits, on the other hand, has at its core a reliability focus.
 A reliability-focused strategy increases mechanical availability, overall proactivity in response to conflict, and promotes spending less for an equivalent amount of work.
 For example, a reliability focus depends exclusively on proactive as opposed to reactive work, which is less expensive long term.
-Solomon studies show a reliability focus can be 6 to 9 times less expensive than a cost focus [i].
+Solomon's International Study of Plant Reliability and Maintenance Effectiveness (RAM Study) shows a reliability focus can be 6 to 9 times less expensive than a cost focus [i].
 The key difference between taking profits (cost-focused strategy) and making profits (reliability-focused strategy) is that a cost focus is not sustainable and not as profitable, and Solomon has 30 years’ worth of data to prove it.
-Solomon’s benchmarking studies show unreliable fourth quartile performers spend up to 4 times more on maintenance on an equivalent asset basis.
+Solomon’s RAM Study shows that unreliable fourth quartile performers spend up to 4 times more on maintenance on an equivalent asset basis.

 Reliability is a Profit Center

 In general, many organizations view across-the-board cost cutting as the primary means to improve profitability.
 Over the course of the last 30 years, first quartile performers improved and achieved higher mechanical availability, while spending less overall on maintenance than peers, by using a proactive maintenance approach.
 The shift from a cost-cutting mindset to seeing reliability as a profit center parallels with reconfiguring reactive behavior to proactive behavior.